 Bullock previously held the position of senior manager of hockey operations and men’s national teams for four years, and has been with Hockey Canada since September 2008.
-He most recently led Canada’s National Junior Team at the 2018 IIHF World Junior Championship in Buffalo, N.Y., capturing a gold-medal with the team.
+He most recently led Canada’s National Junior Team at the 2018 IIHF World Junior Championship in Buffalo, N.Y., capturing a gold-medal.

-Kingsbury was previously director, women’s national teams for the last three years.
+Kingsbury has been director, women’s national teams for the last three years.
 She has been part of the Hockey Canada staff since July 2015 and assisted in managing the women’s high-performance department through the Olympic centralization period as well as during the 2018 Olympic Winter Games.
 Kingsbury claimed two Olympic gold medals as a player with Canada’s National Women’s Team (2006, 2010).